liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/07-custom-fields.markdown

 field called *max-users* for the role.
 A developer then creates a module that inserts logic before a user is added to that role.
 If their logic detects that the maximum number of role users would be exceeded by completing the action, an exception is thrown and the action does not complete.

-Developers can access your custom fields programmatically using the `<liferay-ui:custom-attribute />` tag.

-For more information on developing modules for @product@, see the [developer documentation](/develop/tutorials/-/knowledge_base/7-0/introduction-to-liferay-development).
+A tutorial is being planned to illustrate how this is accomplished using Custom Fields and a [module deployed to @product](/develop/tutorials/-/knowledge_base/7-0/fundamentals#modules).

 <!-- Add link to expando tutorial when written -->

 $$$